guilgautier/DPPy/README.md

+# DPPy: Sampling Determinantal Point Processes with Python

 [![Documentation Status](https://readthedocs.org/projects/dppy/badge/?version=latest)](https://dppy.readthedocs.io/en/latest/?badge=latest)
 [![Build Status](https://travis-ci.com/guilgautier/DPPy.svg?branch=master)](https://travis-ci.com/guilgautier/DPPy)

-# DPPy: Sampling Determinantal Point Processes with Python

-> Anything that can go wrong, will go wrong. − [Murphy's Law](http://phdcomics.com/comics/archive.php?comicid=1867)
+> *"Anything that can go wrong, will go wrong"*. − [Murphy's Law](http://phdcomics.com/comics/archive.php?comicid=1867)

 ## Introduction

 Determinantal point processes (DPPs) are specific probability distributions over clouds of points that have been popular as models or computational tools across physics, probability, statistics, and more recently of booming interest in machine learning.
 Sampling from DPPs is a nontrivial matter, and many approaches have been proposed.
-DPPy is a Python library that puts together all exact and approximate sampling algorithms for DPPs.
+DPPy is a [Python](https://www.python.org/) library that puts together all exact and approximate sampling algorithms for DPPs.

 ## Requirements